 result = If((x > y), "x value greater than y", If((x < y), "x value less than y", "x value equals to y"))

-If you observe the above code, we are able to replace the multiple lines of if…else if code with a single line of the nested ternary operator based on our requirements.
+If you observe the above code, we can replace the multiple lines of if…else if code with a single line of the nested ternary operator based on our requirements.

 Following is the example of defining the nested ternary operator in Visual Basic programming language.